Sign In / Sign Out

 Pfeiffer's work focuses on housing and health, housing market disruptions and their lasting impact, and issues of equity in relation to housing.

-Rosales Chavez is an instructor ABD in the School of Geographical Sciences and Urban Planning.
+Rosales Chavez is an assistant professor in the School of Geographical Sciences and Urban Planning.
 He studies the food environment with a focus on community development, access to food and social determinants of health.